 Given regular culling of herds and "unsexing" the bison no doubt appreciated the later development of reliable and non-invasive ungulate birth control.

 Today a herd of buffalo remains at South Park (presumably not bearing the names of notorious European rulers).
 They were apparently on their break when we first visited, but we did see 427 avian waterfowl, a dead frog, a groundhog, and a flock of turkey vultures that day.
 Oh, and this sign on the paddock (which was frankly a relief because I'd forgotten to bring any buffalo treats).

 A second visit in July 2012 yielded an impressive view of the herd.
 If we counted correctly, there were 8 adults, 2 juveniles, 2 calves, and a lot of flies.

-There have also been bison at the Pittsburgh Zoo.
-Judging by the frequency of their press coverage, the Zoo bison captured the public imagination in ways that the more anonymous bison herds at the County parks did not.
-However, life for Zoo bison wasn't all fun and games.
+Life for Zoo bison wasn't all fun and games and merry chases.
 In 1906, two Zoo bison who had been separated from the herd due to mutual aggression apparently agreed to meet behind the parking lot to sort things out later:

 In the dead of night, several days ago, the animals tore down the barriers and, with roars of rage, fought in the darkness.
 When they were finally separated both were bleeding from many wounds and the flesh along their flanks was ripped and town.
 The dead buffalo will be mounted and preserved at the Carnegie Museum. from The Pittsburgh Press, October 1906Perhaps in revenge for that bison stuffing and mounting, in 1920 an irate mother bison attacked a 60 year old man who tried to pet her newborn calf: "He was trampled before employees of the Zoo could reach him.
 Keeper Ernest Tretow and several laborers dragged him from under the hoofs of the angry mother and out of the pen."
 When another baby was born in 1934 and twin buffalo babies in spring 1936, there were no newspaper reports of goring.